danielfebrero/lola/tools/goodtoknow/README.md

 - there is an active team in lambda
 - you must have the ability to use os.setenv (package, admin...)
 - playing with LAMBDA_TASK_ROOT, PYTHONPATH, LAMBDA_RUNTIME_DIR and AWS_LAMBDA_EXEC_WRAPPER will allow you to cohexist with or replace what is being executed on the lambda

+# SCSS

+- you can build a backdoor with SCSS: https://github.com/Accessible360/accessible-slick/blob/master/slick/slick-theme.scss